Traditions of Indonesia

 Traditions of Indonesia are traditions, beliefs, values, and customs that belong within the culture of Indonesian people.

-Indonesia is a vast country of sprawling archipelago with a diverse demographic range of over 1,300 ethnic groups, and speaking more than 700 living languages.
+Indonesia is a vast country of sprawling archipelago with a diverse demographic range of over 600 ethnic groups, and speaking more than 700 living languages.

-With 202.9 million Muslims (93.2% of the total population as of 2009), Indonesia has the largest Muslim population in the world.
-Indonesia also has significant numbers of Christians.
+With 202.9 million Muslims (88% of the total population as of 2009), Indonesia also has significant numbers of Christians.
 Protestant and Catholics population are the majority, with other Christian groups existing as well.
 The majority of Hindu demographics in Indonesia live in the island of Bali.
 Buddhist Indonesian are located throughout the country, and are ethnically identified as Chinese Indonesians.

 Etiquette

 In Indonesia, etiquette – methods of showing respect (hormat) – has been considered as one of the key factors in social interactions.
 Etiquette varies greatly depending on one's status relative to the person being interacted with.
 Some key points of Indonesian etiquette include: